THE STORY OF THE ALEF TRUST

 We believe that the human mind should be unimpeded by rigid adherence to existing paradigms.
 This principle is based on the recognition that reality is infinitely more complex than any one scientific theory can describe, and that, whilst theoretical models can usefully integrate the data known at a particular time, they are at best only temporary approximations of the structures and processes to which they relate; they can never provide an accurate, exhaustive, and final description of ‘objective’ reality.

 Any notion of a boundary between personal and professional development has long been dissolved.
-Without a grounded sense of self, healthy psychological perspective, compassion for others and an awareness of the emotional and psychological needs of your co-workers and colleagues, your professional life will suffer as a result.
+Without a grounded sense of self, a healthy psychological perspective, compassion for others and an awareness of the emotional and psychological needs of your co-workers and colleagues, your professional life will suffer as a result.

 We are living at a time of seismic shifts taking place in our society, with the values traditionally associated with religion and spirituality impinging potently on all walks of academic and professional life.
 Through the Alef Trust we are helping to lead these shifts – our mission is to nurture the potential for transformation in all our programmes to make a better world.
-We engage in spheres that we believe genuinely make a difference: creativity for wellbeing and growth, transpersonally-oriented therapy, ecological psychology, transformational and mindful leadership, transpersonal coaching.
+We engage in spheres that we believe genuinely make a difference: creativity for wellbeing and growth, transpersonally-oriented therapy, ecological psychology, transformational and mindful leadership and transpersonal coaching.

 Personal development is in some sense a misnomer, for any work on the self will lead beyond the personal.
 As we pursue transformative practice and study, we are challenged to perceive the transient nature of our ordinary ‘I’, and we are drawn to engage with the collective and archetypal dynamics and patterns which shape our lives – an engagement which can lead to a profound expansion of our sense of self, who we are and why we exist.
 From this vantage point we recognize that the individual and the collective are two sides of the same coin.
 Spiritual practices which embed our individuality within larger transpersonal frameworks thus play a key role not only in the psychological growth and fulfillment of individuals, but in the evolution of groups, communities and our society as a whole.